kkaminsk/AppFinder/README.md

 ### Console Mode

-Run the script from the command line to perform a quick search for "Notepad":
+Run the script from the command line to perform a quick search and then launch the GUI:

 ```powershell
 powershell -ExecutionPolicy Bypass -File .\AppFinder.ps1
 ```

+When run in console mode, the script will prompt you to enter an application name to search for.
+After performing the search, it will display the results in the console and then launch the GUI for further use.

-## PowerShell Code Overview
+## PowerShell Script Overview

 The `AppFinder.ps1` script includes the following main components: